[Moderate revision–posted 10/18/18 (replaces 8/8/17 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the approval process for the use of university grounds, facilities, and amplification equipment for faculty, staff, academic, and administrative departments.
 The Student Handbook governs use of space, facilities, and amplification equipment by students and student organizations.

-REVIEW: This OP will be reviewed in July of each year by the Assistant Vice President for Operations, Provost and Senior Vice President (PSVP) and the Vice President for Administration & Finance and Chief Financial Officer (VPAF/CFO).
+REVIEW: This OP will be reviewed in July of each year by the Assistant Vice President for Operations, the Provost and Senior Vice President (PSVP) and the Vice President for Administration & Finance and Chief Financial Officer (VPAF/CFO).

 1. General Policy